Scadbury Open Day 2021 – Current Plans for 11th and 12th September

 Meetings are normally held on the first Wednesday of each month normally with a speaker presenting an illustrated talk on an archaeological or historical topic.

-All meetings are currently suspended due to Coronavirus
+All face-to-face meetings are currently suspended due to Coronavirus; a programme of online meetings is being developed.

 ODAS members give talks to other groups usually on the subjects below.
 If you would like more information please email us or use the contact us page.